camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 Compatibility management:

-To ensure this compatibility, the following guidelines must be applied.
+To ensure this compatibility, the following guidelines MUST be applied.

 **As API provider**:
 - Never change an endpoint name; instead, add a new one and mark the original one for deprecation in a MINOR change and remove it in a later MAJOR change (see semver FAQ entry: https://semver.org/#how-should-i-handle-deprecating-functionality)